robmcgoye/sftp-monitoring/README.md

 - **PollingInterval**: Time in seconds between each check for new files on the remote server.

 ## Script Features
-1. **File Monitoring**: Continuously monitors the specified remote directory for new files at intervals defined by ==PollingInterval==.
+1. **File Monitoring**: Continuously monitors the specified remote directory for new files at intervals defined by `PollingInterval`.
 2. **File Downloading**: Downloads files from the remote directory to the specified local directory.
 It will try a max of 3 times to download the file with a 10 second delay between each attempt.
 (However on the next query to the sftp server it will continue to try to get this file until it is downloaded or deleted.)
 3. **Remote Deletion After Verification**:
    - After downloading, waits 2 seconds and checks if the file still exists on the remote server.